ridiculouz/TaG/README.md

 The evaluation results are provided in the log.
 To evaluate RE result on test data, you should first save the model using `--save_path` argument before training.
 The model correponds to the best dev results will be saved.
 After that, You can evaluate the saved model by setting the `--load_path` argument, and the program will generate a test file `result.json`.

+## Acknowledgement

+In this repository, we refer to and use some code from [ATLOP](https://github.com/wzhouad/ATLOP).
+Thanks for their open-source efforts!🍻

 ## Citation
 ```bibtex
 @inproceedings{zhang-etal-2023-novel,